 Servicemen Group Life Insurance; Post and Base Exchange privileges; Initial uniform allowance plus periodic maintenance allowances; Re-employment rights and job protection; Retirement Program at age 60; Survivors Benefits; Authority to establish Individual Retirement Accounts; Withholding of Premiums from drill pay for the NGATN Group Insurance Program; Modern equipment and training facilities.

-State Active Duty Pay and Allowances, based upon Active Duty pay tables for grade and years of service; Free National Guard Vehicle License Plates, for all Enlisted Grades, regular price for all Officers; Workmen’s Compensation, for injuries sustained on State Active Duty in Tennessee; Six $1,500 Scholarships awarded annually to active members or a son or daughter of a retired, deceased or former member of the Tennessee National Guard, current member or their qualified son or daughter, who was mobilized for “Operation Desert Storm”; A Group Term Life and Cancer Insurance Program , for Active, Life and Associate Members of NGATN; A “grassroots” Legislative Actions program, which is second to none; Annual donations to the Enlisted Association of the National Guard of Tennessee (EANGTN), for the purpose of enhancing their membership; Annual donations to the Military Department of Tennessee for the purpose of sponsoring different Tennessee National Guard events; An extensive annual NGATN Awards Program.
+State Active Duty Pay and Allowances, based upon Active Duty pay tables for grade and years of service; Free National Guard Vehicle License Plates, for all Enlisted Grades, regular price for all Officers; Workmen’s Compensation, for injuries sustained on State Active Duty in Tennessee; Ten (10), $3,000 scholarships earmarked for Spouses and Children of Active Annual or Lifetime Members of NGATN.
+A Group Term Life and Cancer Insurance Program, for Active, Life and Associate Members of NGATN; A “grassroots” Legislative Actions program, which is second to none; Annual donations to the Enlisted Association of the National Guard of Tennessee (EANGTN), for the purpose of enhancing their membership; Annual donations to the Military Department of Tennessee for the purpose of sponsoring different Tennessee National Guard events; An extensive annual NGATN Awards Program.

 You have the opportunity to take advantage of an outstanding Group Insurance Program which is available and sponsored by NGATN.
 Premiums may be payroll deducted from your monthly National Guard paychecks; there are no exclusions to this policy (No War Clause, No Suicide clause, No Aviation Exclusion, No Riot Clause, and No Hazardous Duty Restrictions).
 In other words, it covers you twenty-four hours a day, three hundred and sixty-five days a years, regardless of the cause of death.
 Available coverage range from $10,000-$50,000 on the Guard member; $5,000 or $10,000 on each Dependent; and $5,000, $10,000 or $25,000 on the Spouse.
 Spouse and Dependent coverage may be continued at the same premium after the death of a Guard member!
 NGATN provides $10,000 coverage to each new accession in the Tennessee National Guard for the first twelve months of their enlistment or appointment, and free $1,000 coverage to all active members of the Tennessee National Guard.